SlexAxton/require-handlebars-plugin/README.md

 {{roundNumber Data.ThreeFourths}}
 ```

 The system will make sure these modules are pulled in automatically from that directory.
-But if your app, you need a rounding module (perhaps in a view/datanormalization place), you could do this:
+But if in your app, you need a rounding module (perhaps in a view/datanormalization place), you could do this:

 ```javascript
 require(['template/helpers/roundNumber'], function ( roundNumber ){